metacpan/metacpan-cpan-extracted/distros/O/OpenTracing-Manual/README.md

 It targets three different audiences:

 - Application developers and Devops
-- Framwork or Integration Developers
+- Framework or Integration Developers
 - Tracing service Implementation providers

 Included is a list of Perl Modules and those that are on the horizon.